10 Ways for Independent Contractors to Navigate Slow Business Periods

 - Take advantage of downtime by reviewing your business plan, updating your online presence, or creating new content.

-1. Connect with Past Clients
+1. Connect With Past Clients

-When business is slow, a personalized email or phone call can be an effective way to remind clients that you’re available for work.
 Send a friendly email or give past clients a call asking how they are doing, if they have any questions on the last project you completed for them, or if they need any new work.
 They just may surprise you with an opportunity for a new project.

-7 Ways Consultants Can Get More Clients
+Check Out: 7 Ways Independent Contractors Can Win More Clients

 2. Create New Content

-If you have some downtime in between projects, try producing content as a way to attract new clients.
-You might write an eBook or white paper about a relevant topic in your industry and then add it to your website as a free download.
-Longer form content can be a great piece of thought leadership and can help position you as a subject matter expert among your peers.
-Use the eBook or white paper download to build your email-marketing list.
-This will help broaden your online audience and build your pool of potential new clients.
+If you have some downtime in between projects, try producing content to attract new clients.
+You might write an e-book or white paper about a relevant topic in your industry and then add it to your website as a free download.
+Long-form content can help position you as a subject matter expert in your field.

-3. Volunteer or Offer Pro-Bono Work
+3. Volunteer or Offer Pro Bono Work

-4. Expand Your Network
+4. Expand Your Professional Network

-Build Your Independent Business through Teaming
+Take the Next Step: Build Your Independent Business Through Teaming

 6. Review Your Business Plan